Skip to main content

 4. Connect the switch(es) to the network.

-5. New “out-of-the-box” switches automatically call the OmniVista Activation Server when first connected to the network.
+5. New “out-of-the-box” switches automatically contact OmniVista to get the Activation Server FQDN (activation.myovterra.com) from DHCP when first connected to the network.
 OmniVista verifies the call home request is from an AOS switch, then checks if the switch serial number is already declared in the Device Catalog List for an Organization.
 If found, OmniVista returns the required certificates that the switch needs to initiate a VPN connection to OmniVista.

 6. The switch initiates the VPN connection.
 Once the connection is made, OmniVista downloads, installs, and starts the OmniVista Terra Agent on the switch.
 The OmniVista Terra Agent package consists of a monitoring and configuration agent that interacts on a push-pull, on demand basis with OmniVista to manage switches.